Gluon and valence quark distributions for the pion and kaon in nuclear matter: Nambu--Jona-Lasinio Model

 Here we again emphasize that, in our NJL model, the PS-meson sea-quark and gluon distributions are zero at initial scale $Q_0^2$, since in the NJL model the gluons are absorbed into the $G_\pi$ coupling constant.
 Hence the NJL model model has no dynamical gluons as in Ref.~\cite{Wang:2021elw}.
 So, they are purely generated using the NLO DGLAP QCD evolution in present work.

-In the DGLAP QCD evolution, the quark distributions for the PS meson are classified into three types; the gluon distribution, the quark distribution, and the sea-quark distribution.
-The quark distribution, which is well known as the valence quark distribution, is the non-singlet (NS) quark distribution, which is simply defined by
+In the DGLAP QCD evolution, the parton distributions for the PS meson are classified into three types; the gluon distribution, the quark distribution, and the sea-quark distribution.
+The quark distribution, which is well known as the valence quark distribution, is the nonsinglet (NS) quark distribution, which is simply defined by

 where $q (x)$ and $\bar{q}(x)$ are respectively the quark and antiquark distributions.
-The evolution of the non-singlet quark distribution in the DGLAP QCD evolution are defined by
+The evolution of the nonsinglet quark distribution in the DGLAP QCD evolution are defined by

 where $\mathscr{P}_{qq}$ denotes the splitting of the q-q (quark-quark) function.
 The physics interpretation of $\mathscr{P}_{qq}$ is the probability for a quark of type $q$ with momentum fraction $z$ to emit the quark and becomes a quark of new type $q$ with momentum fraction $x$.
-A convolution product between the splitting function and the non-singlet quark distribution has a form
+A convolution product between the splitting function and the nonsinglet quark distribution has the form

 The other type of quark distribution is called a singlet quark distribution and it is defined by